Baked Mochi Donuts

 Helpful equipment

-• Donut pan, either 3-inch diameter silicone or steel (read notes)
+• Donut pan, such as a 3-inch diameter silicone mold (read notes)

 • Pyrex cup